Jade Windley

 Jade Windley (born 22 April 1990 in Lincolnshire) is a British former tennis player.

 In her career, Windley won three singles and 16 doubles titles on the ITF Women's Circuit.
 On 7 April 2014, she reached her best singles ranking of world No. 279, and she peaked at No. 159 in the doubles rankings.

+Following a car accident, Windley was forced to retire from professional tennis.
+After her retirement, Windley became a tennis coach.